How Do I Appeal an Adverse Decision on a VA Disability Claim?

 Veterans are trained in many skills, but navigating the VA bureaucratic processes is not one of those skills.
 Coupled with a legal prohibition on anyone charging a veteran to help them with preparing a VA disability claim, this means that veterans usually prepare and file their own disability claim.

-If you have simple injury or disability connected to your military service, and get help from a VSO (a non-lawyer who is trained to assist veterans with VA claims preparation), you might be part of that lucky 30% of claimants who get an initial approval of their claim.
-However, many disabilities that are, in fact, service-connected and substantial enough to warrant disability benefits, are more complex to explain and prove to the VA.
-Mistakes are made, by the veteran and by the VA, everyday, and those often result in VA disability claim denials that should, when properly explained and documented, be allowed.
+If you have a simple injury or disability connected to your military service and get help from a VSO (a non-lawyer who is trained to assist veterans with VA claims preparation), you might be part of that lucky 30% of claimants who get an initial approval of their claim.
+However, many disabilities that are, in fact, service-connected and substantial enough to warrant disability benefits can be more complex to explain and prove to the VA.
+Mistakes are made by the veteran and by the VA every day.
+Those often result in VA disability claim denials that should be allowed once they are properly explained and documented.

-What the VA is looking for when reviewing a VA disability claim file is (1) whether there is a service-connected disability and, if so (2) what the level of severity is (from a scale of 10-100%), and (3) what the effective date is for commencement of benefits.
+What the VA is looking for when reviewing a VA disability claim file is (1) whether there is a service-connected disability and, if so, (2) what the level of severity is (from a scale of 10-100%), and (3) what the effective date is for commencement of benefits.
 If any one of these is missing, the claim will be denied.
-Some of the most obvious reasons for initial denial is missing information, in one’s service record, or medical records.
-Sometimes there is insufficient information to establish either connection to military service or the existence or severity of the disability.
+Some of the most obvious reasons for the initial denial are missing information, in one’s service record or medical records.
+Sometimes there is insufficient information to establish either connection to military service.
+Sometimes there is insufficient information about the existence or severity of the disability.
 For example, PTSD claims and MST claims have many levels of nuance, especially because sometimes the symptoms and diagnosis don’t happen until after discharge.
 Sometimes there are legal mistakes made.